-Our website address or domain name is similar to a "Contact" entry in a phone book.
-We assign a Name to a number and use the contact's name to connect the phone number to the entity.
-We can choose what we want to save the contact name as but the phone number stays the same.
-Similarly we can choose our domain name but not the I.P. address
+Our website address or domain name is similar to a Contact entry in a phone book.
+We assign a Name to a Number and use the contact's name to connect the phone number to the entity.
+We can choose what we want to save the contact name as, but the phone number stays the same.
+Similarly, we can select our domain name but not the I.P. address.

-Every domain name has two parts just like a phone number will
+Every domain name has two parts, just like a phone number

-Let us look at "rshweb.com" as a example
+Let us look at rshweb.com as an example

-The nice part of Domains is you can choose the phone number as well a the area code
+The nice part of Domains is you can choose the phone number as well as the area code.

 Top Level Domains add specifics to the domain name or the Website

-TLDs can denote the country of the Website, the purpose of the Website, and even services provided through the Website.
-Most website owners have their preferences for the domain name they want for their business, and more often than not, they opt for the ones directly matching their registered businesses and brand name.
-While the Second Level Domain takes care of the title, the Top Level Domain can add more specifics about a business
+TLDs can denote the Country of the Website, the purpose of the Website, and even services provided through the Website.
+Most website owners have their preferences for the Domain they want for their business, and more often than not, they opt for the ones directly matching their registered businesses and brand name.
+While the Second Level Domain takes care of the title, the Top Level Domain can add more specifics about a business.

-TLDs are stored in the root zone of the Domain Name System of the Internet or the "DNS" data bases.
-The creation of TLDs during the initial years of Domain Name System aimed at stabilizing the domain naming system through categorization.
-TLDs today are being used in various ways to attract and help the owners and the end-users alike
+TLDs are stored in the root zone of the Domain Name System of the Internet or the DNS databases.
+The creation of TLDs during the initial years of the Domain Naming System aimed at stabilizing this through categorization.
+TLDs today are being used in various ways to attract and help the owners and the end-users alike.

-There are three types of TLDs, as assigned by IANA and ICANN.
-Officially recognizes world wide:
+There are three types of TLDs, as assigned by IANA and ICANN and officially recognized worldwide.

 gTLD - Generic Top Level Domains